-- Act out a famous story: Together with your kid, using as many props as you can find and a lot of imagination to fill in the gaps.
+- ACT OUT A FAVORITE STORY: Together with your kid, using as many props as you can find and a lot of imagination to fill in the gaps.
 Act out their favorite fairy tales or stories.
 Little red riding hood, Cinderella.
 You will have so much fun and your 3 year old will be learning at the same time.

 I don’t think there is a 3 year old on this planet who doesn’t enjoy art.
 I want to make some suggestions for more unusual art projects.
 This should expand their imaginations and capabilities beyond the drawing and painting which I am sure they will already be used to.

-- Clay Sculpting: Most children have used play dough.
+- CLAY SCULPTING: Most children have used play-dough.
 You should buy some modelling clay and encourage your child to create items with it.
-They could create an animal, a small plate, a bowl, a wall decoration etc. Some clay (Amazon link) that you can buy can be fired in the oven so they can keep their creation.
-The set we have from Amazon also came with all the modelling tools, which is great for developing their fine motor skills.
+They could create an animal, a small plate, a bowl, a wall decoration, etc. Some clay (Amazon link) that you can buy can be fired in the oven so they can keep their creation.
+The set we have from Amazon also came with all the modeling tools, which is great for developing fine motor skills.

-- Glitter germs game: With your child at the sink, pour a little glitter into their hands and have your child rub them together.
+- GLITTER GERMS GAME: With your child at the sink, pour a little glitter into their hands and have your child rub them together.
 Once the glitter covers their hands, tell them that the glitter represents little germs.
 Tell them to now wash the germs off with just water.
 They will find it very difficult to get all the glitter off with just water.
-Then when they realise they can’t get it all off.
+Then when they realize they can’t get it all off.
 Tell them to wash their hands again but this time use soap.
 The soap will allow them to get all the glitter off and teach them an important lesson.
 Always wash your hands with soap.

-- Washing hands song: Now your 3 year old knows why we wash our hands.
+- WASHING YOUR HANDS TO A SONG: Now your 3 year old knows why we wash our hands.
 You need to help them remember when to wash them.
 We wash them when they are messy, when they have been outdoors, before and after food, after touching animals and after blowing their nose.
 You can make

 handwashingmore fun by singing the following song: